mlabuda2/nf-tower-docs/docs/credentials/azure_container_credentials.md

 ### Container registry credentials

 From version 22.3, Tower supports the configuration of credentials for container registry services.
 Azure container registry grants access to users with appropriate permissions — for further details, see [Azure container registry roles and permissions](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-roles).
-These credentials can be configured in Tower from the Credentials tab using these steps:
+Your Azure registry credentials can be configured in Tower from the Credentials tab using these steps:

 **1.** Select **Add Credentials**.